-From Manang, we will go to the central valley to the west of the Khangsar Village which is regarded as the Last Village of Nepal and trek up to Tilicho Lake.
-For the lovers of nature it a magnificent view and real opportunity to see a lake at this altitude and also it is famous for the religious point of view.
-The trail goes to Yak Kharka and joins the usual route crossing the Thorong La Pass (5416m).
+From Manang, we will go to the central valley to the west of Khangsar Village. which is tell as the Last Village of Nepal and trek up to Tilicho Lake.
+For the lovers of nature it a magnificent view and real opportunity to see a lake at this altitude and also it is famous for the religious point of view. afterward, The trail goes to Yak Kharka and joins the usual route crossing the Thorong La Pass (5416m).
 Also, we will visit Muktinath via Plateau of Kagbeni and return to Jomsom.
-On the way, we will pass through every type of vegetation zone from lush sub-tropical to harsh semi-desert, and over one of the highest trekking passes in the world.
+On the way, we will pass through every type of vegetation zone. from lush sub-tropical as well as harsh semi-desert and over one of the highest trekking passes in the world.

-This magnificent Pisang peak Climbing leads you to the fine village inhabited by a wide diversity of people from different ethnic groups, offering spectacular and majestic views of the white Himalayas.
-Pisang peak climbing will be a perfect adventure for those who aspire to venture into some of the less trodden remote regions of Nepal apart from regular trekking routes and have an adventurous climbing experience.
+This great Pisang peak Climbing also leads you to the little village inhabited by a wide diversity of people. from different ethnic groups, offering spectacular and majestic views of the white Himalayas.
+Pisang peak climbing will be a perfect adventure for those who aspire to venture.
+Get into some of the less trodden remote regions of Nepal apart from regular trekking routes and have adventurous climbing experience.